Updated March 31, 2026

 - South Carolina commercial auto minimum liability limits are $25,000/$50,000/$25,000, so farm vehicles used for business should be reviewed against that standard.

-- South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect rented barns, offices, and storage space.
+- Most commercial leases in South Carolina require proof of general liability coverage, which can affect rented barns, offices, and storage space.

 - Coverage should be reviewed with the South Carolina Department of Insurance rules in mind, especially when farm operations use leased property, vehicles, or equipment.